Home » Reading Aloud

 The truth is that the voice is a tool, and a versatile one, but the human physiology that supports it – not least the brain – is complex, and the voice only performs well with custom and practice.
 Most of us aren’t addressing an audience of more than two or three people every day, so this is all the more reason why rehearsal matters.

 The best place to start is by reading aloud what you’ve already prepared.
 It doesn’t have to be perfect, particularly if no one else is listening, just good enough!
 And if the actual space you’ll be speaking in for real isn’t readily available, then do it at your desk – or your backyard.
-But do it standing up.
-Make it real.
+But do it standing up, and be loud.
+Make it real!

 If it sounds good enough to you, do it again – and this time record it on your phone or video camera.
 Then review and critique it.
-You’re on your way to outstanding!
+You’ll be on your way to outstanding!